-If the answer to any of these questions is yes, you have come to the right place.
-This article can help you determine the right implant size for your breasts.
-The final decision can only be made after a consultation with an expert breast implant surgeon like Sydney Plastic Surgeon Dr Jeremy Hunt.
+This article aims to help you determine the most suitable implant size for your breasts.
+The final decision can only be made after a consultation with a specialist plastic surgeon like Sydney Plastic Surgeon Dr Jeremy Hunt.

-Five Key Factors to Consider When Choosing the Right Breast Implant Size
+Five Key Factors to Consider When Choosing a Breast Implant Size